Creating Services and Service Policies

 Availability assesses whether something is reachable or is performing at a level to be useful.
 Here are a few examples to help you understand availability:

-- Cluster of database servers.
-Assume one database server can process 1,000 transactions per second with good response times.
-To maintain those response times with 3,000 transactions per second, four equivalently configured database servers are put into a cluster.
-This method allows for any one database server to be down without losing acceptable throughput and responsiveness.
-If three servers in the database cluster become unavailable, the one remaining database server will not be able to maintain throughput or responsiveness, so the cluster is effectively unavailable.
+• Cluster of Database Servers.
+Assume one Database Server can process 1,000 transactions per second with good response times.
+To maintain those response times with 3,000 transactions per second, four equivalently configured Database Servers are put into a cluster.
+This method allows for any one Database Server to be down without losing acceptable throughput and responsiveness.
+If three Database Servers in the cluster become unavailable, the one remaining Database Server will not be able to maintain throughput or responsiveness, so the cluster is effectively unavailable.

 Understanding Health

-A decline in health for a given service or device means that one or more key performance indicators (KPI) are degrading.
+A decline in health for a given service or device means that one or more KPIs are degrading.
 Left unchecked, this can be expected to degrade throughput or responsiveness.
 Here are a few examples of issues that impact health:

-- Database Server.
+• Database Server.
 On an SL1 Database Server, a key database function is to retrieve and store events and Dynamic Applications data.
-You can create Device Service policies that degrade health as the volumne of high frequency (HF) rows climbs, as this indicates the CDB is becoming overloaded or slow to process incoming data.
-This could lead to delays in events from Collectors being presented to automation actions or the Events page, and can impact overall system performance.
+You can create device service policies that degrade health as the volume of high frequency (HF) rows climbs, as this indicates the Database Server is becoming overloaded or slow to process incoming data.
+This could lead to delays in events from SL1 Collectors being presented to automation actions or the Events page, and can impact overall system performance.

-- Windows server.
+• Windows server.
 In some cases, the CPU Queue depth on a Windows server starts to increase, indicating the CPU has insufficient bandwidth to process its workload.
 When this happens, all processes or applications running on the Windows server will run slowly, impacting either responsiveness or throughput.
-You can build a policy that lets you know if this is happening on any Windows servers.
+You can build a policy that lets you know if this is happening on any Windows server.

 Understanding Risk